esmitperez/writers-block/src/app/styles/default/sentence_structure.md

 ---
-title: Sentence structure
+name: Sentence structure
-taxonomy: Language and Grammar
+topic: Language and Grammar
 ---

 If you want to tell the reader to do something, try to mention the circumstance, conditions, or goal before you provide the instruction.